TomDonoghue/NeuroHistory/README.md

 - Olds & Milner (1954) Positive Reinforcement Produced by Electrical Stimulation of Septal Area and Other Regions of the Rat Brain

+- Hartline & Ratliff (1957) Inhibitory Interaction of Receptor Units in the Eye of Limulus

+- Hubel & Weisel (1962) Receptive Fields, Binocular Interaction and Functional Architecture in the Cat's Visual Cortex

+- Bishop, Elder & Heath (1963) Intracranial Self-Stimulatin in Man

+- Rojas & Luxoro (1963) Micro-Injection of Trypsin into Axons of Squid

+- Dole & Nyswander (1965) A Medical Treatment for Diacetylmorphine (Heroin) Addiction: A Clinical Trial with Methadone Hydrochloride

+- Guilford & Hopefner (1966) Sixteen Divergent-Production Abilities at the Ninth-Grade Level

+- Lettvin, Maturan, McCulloch & Pitts (1968) What the Frog's Eye Tells the Frog's Brain

+-